openstack/charm-guide/doc/source/openstack-on-lxd.rst

         python-novaclient python-keystoneclient python-glanceclient \
         python-neutronclient python-openstackclient curl

-The latest Juju 2.x beta release can be obtained from the Juju team devel PPA:
+The latest Juju 2.x stable release can be obtained from the Juju team stable PPA:

 .. code:: bash

-    sudo add-apt-repository ppa:juju/devel
+    sudo add-apt-repository ppa:juju/stable

 You'll need a well specified machine with at least 8G of RAM and a SSD; for reference the author uses Lenovo x240 with an Intel i5 processor, 16G RAM and a 500G Samsung SSD (split into two - one partition for the OS and one partition for a ZFS pool).